FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

    The class holding associated data to a [`LockdownShard`](#LockdownShard).
 ### Fields
 - `int` `.health`
    - The current health of the shard.
 Is reduced by 1 for each hit from a crew member with base door damage.
+Only matters for door shards.
 - [`Door*`](#Door) `.door`
    - **Read-Only**
    - The door that this shard is locking down, if any.
 Nil if no associated door.